github/docs/content/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax.md

 ## Exclude results that match a qualifier

-A way you can narrow down search results is to exclude certain subsets.
-You can prefix any search qualifier with a `-` to exclude all results that are matched by that qualifier.
+You can narrow down search results by excluding one or more subsets.
+To exclude all results that are matched by a qualifier, prefix the search qualifier with a hyphen (`-`).

 Query  | Example
 ------------- | -------------